 Well established traditional journals that have a substantive subscription base or a well-endowed trust to back their activities often do not charge fees from authors.
 But that too is not a set norm as many of them may charge some or nominal charges nonetheless.
 Some journals today do not charge money for the digital versions of the articles but request contribution to cover printing charges and distribution.
 Open access journals, which are often digital-only, may also charge fees to cover for peer-review and other administrative or operational expenses.
 There are different business models even for open access journals where some maybe subscription-based while others giving free access to anyone.
 Depending on the mode of access, the article processing charges may vary.

 In most cases, good academic institutions are subscribers of good journals or have a membership or other such arrangements, such that any author from these institutions offering a research paper or review article for publication get institutional monetary support.
 This may be in the form of discount rates or even nominal expense coverage/grants for publication.
+Did you know that 21.8% of respondents in the USA prefer shopping on Amazon over other websites?
+Check out this article for coupons and discounts on your favorite products.

 Some of the typical forms of charges associated with publishing in a scientific journal are: